 There is something else to consider.
 The incarnation of Jesus is not only central to our salvation, it is helpful to see how God was willing to enter a broken system in order to redeem those who belonged to it.
 It is a theme that runs through the rest of Scripture and it needs to be considered as we navigate the Hobby Lobby problem.

 In Matthew 22:15-22 Jesus advocates paying taxes to Caesar and in Matthew 17:24-27 he pays the temple tax.
 The governments in Rome and Judea were corrupt.
 They did things with Jesus’ money that God hated.
-Murder, sex, opulence, oppression, incest, unjust war, abortion, homosexuality, all this was the practice of these governments.
+Murder, sex, opulence, oppression, incest, unjust war, infanticide, abuse, all this was the practice of these governments.
 And, if I can be so bold, Jesus enabled all of this with his tax money.
 He could have stood against these injustices and he didn’t.

 The concept continues in the early church.
 In 1Corinthians 8, Paul allows the mature believers in the church to eat food that was sacrificed to idols.
 But in other Scriptures that was considered part of the false religious practice.
 Surely there were Christians that wanted to boycott such meat.
 Surely they believed the whole system to be so corrupt that no Christian should be in any way complicit in it.
 But Paul says no to that.
 He famously states earlier in that letter that it is supposed to be the cross that is a stumbling block (1Cor 1:23), not our position against the world (1Cor 5:10).